 AFPHM runs monthly public health webinar – these are open to trainees, Fellows and the public.
 The webinars are recorded and past presentations may be found via the RACP YouTube channel.
 For information on upcoming webinars, please check the latest AFPHM eBulletin, or search RACP Events (filter for 'AFPHM').

 What is the latest news in public health medicine?

 Read the AFPHM eBulletin for the latest public health medicine and Faculty news.

 You can get involved in the Faculty and connect with other AFPHM Fellows and trainees in a number of ways.
 Follow the links:

 The AFPHM Council and AFPHM Committees govern AFPHM.
-The current President of AFPHM is Professor Lynne Madden.
+The current President of the AFPHM is Associate Professor Linda Selvey.